-1. Check the hydraulic fluid level before starting the engine, refer to Checking the Hydraulic System (page 54).

-- 2. Check the engine oil level before starting the engine, refer to Checking the Engine-Oil Level (page 45). - 3.
-Check the cooling system before starting the engine; refer to Checking the Cooling System (page 50).
+- 1. Check the hydraulic fluid level before starting the engine, refer to Checking the Hydraulic Fluid Level in the Maintenance Section. - 2.
+Check the engine oil level before starting the engine, refer to Checking the Engine Oil Level in the Maintenance Section. - 3.
+Check the cooling system before starting the engine; refer to Checking the Cooling System in the Maintenance Section.